ramomar/ramomar.github.io/assets/daimon.md

 She burns like the sun and I can't look away

+But in all chaos there is calculation
+Dropping glasses just to hear them break

+No-one round here's good at keeping their eyes closed

 We gladiate, but I guess we're really fighting ourselves Roughing up our minds so we're ready when the kill time comes Wide awake in bed, words in my brain, "Secretly you love this, do you even wanna go free?"